HomeMy WebLinkAboutAgenda Bill 6B-BirchesSub2 08/03/2009ORDINANCE NO.

 Ordinance.

-2. Conversion. of garage spaces to living or storage space.
+2. Conversion of garage spaces to living or storage space.

-3. Accessary Dwelling Unit
+3. Accessory Dwelling Unit

-owner seeking a building addition would need :a PUD amendment
+owner seeking a building addition would need a PUD amendment

-approval (typically minor}, per the requirements of the City of Petaluma
+approval (typically, minor), per the requirements of the City of Petaluma

 Implementing Zoning Ordinance.

-ill.
+Ill.
 PROCEDURES

-A. The City of Petaluma. shall review the design, site layout and landscaping
+A. The City of Petaluma shall review the design, site layout and landscaping

-B. Minor modifications to the PUD Development Standards ,may be approved
+B. Minor modifications to the PUD Development Standards may be approved

-PUD DEV SIDS )•inn(05019.DOC -2 -
+PUD DEV STDS )inn( 05019.DOC -2 -

 IV.
-GRADING AtVD DRAtMAGE
+GRADING AND DRAINAGE

 shall be installed per the satisfaction of the City Engineer prior to said